Adriantxu/Fitness-Front/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Dev Container

+This project has a development container for you to work with easier.

+You will need to have docker-compose install to run it.

+Then run Re-Open Folder in Dev-Container.